alexfrom0815/Online-3D-BPP-DRL/README.md

 ## Statement
 ```
-Hang Zhao and Qijin She are co-authors of this project.
+Hang Zhao and Qijin She are co-authors of this repository.

 Some codes are modified from opensource project 'pytorch-a2c-ppo-acktr-gail' (https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail)
 ```